huggingface/hub-docs/tasks/src/image-to-text/about.md

 You can contribute variants of this task [here](https://github.com/huggingface/hub-docs/blob/main/tasks/src/image-to-text/about.md).

+## Pix2Struct

+Pix2Struct is a state-of-the-art model built and released by Google AI.
+The model itself has to be trained on a downstream task to be used.
+These tasks include, captioning UI components, images including text, visual questioning infographics, charts, scientific diagrams and more.
+You can find these models on recommended models of this page.

 ## Inference
 ### Image Captioning
 You can use the 🤗 Transformers library's `image-to-text` pipeline to generate caption for the Image input.